rwsite/updatepulse-server/integration/docs/packages.md

 ```

 **Description**
-Filter the response data to send to the Remote Repository Service after handling the webhook request.
+Filter the response data to send to the Version Control System after handling the webhook request.

 **Parameters**
 `$response`
-> (array) the response data to send to the Remote Repository Service
+> (array) the response data to send to the Version Control System

 `$http_response_code`
 > (int) the HTTP response code